 Students in the elementary class work to refine their skills in reading, writing and mathematics so that they are free to research and explore topics in other curriculum areas such as history, geography, geometry, zoology, botany, physics, art and music.
 Students work individually and in groups, learning from each other and establishing roles within a social group.
 Your child, in the Montessori classroom, is free to learn at his or her own pace, working toward mastery.

 Opportunities for learning are not confined to the classroom or with the teacher.
 Students in this environment will learn from each other by working in small groups, preparing reports and presentations to share with their classmates and by helping each other.
 Students in the elementary classroom are encouraged to connect to the outside world through field trips, guest speakers, and outings with their families.
 Community service within the school and the community at large is a natural and important part of the elementary program.

-The Extended Care Program is offered to provide quality care outside of school hours for enrolled students.
+The Early Day and Extended Day Programs are offered to provide quality care outside of school hours for enrolled students.
 Early morning care is available from 7:30 am until classes begin and after school care is available from the end of classes until 5:30 pm.